What happens after underwriting?

-- Ideally, you’ll get your closing documents a few days early to review before signing (request this)
+- You’ll get your closing documents at least three business days before closing to review before signing

 - You’ll bring in your cash to close and sign your final documents